lquixada/litemq/README.md

 });
 ```

-And put this somewhere else in yout code.
+And put this somewhere else in your code.

 ```javascript
 var json = {name: 'John', age: 23},